nandhk/discord-pokemon-fire-red/README.md

 pokemon fire red through discord

 ⚠️ Warn!
- This Code Is Really Unstable Now Even Tough Can Be Used..And If You Are Hosting This Bot Now You Need A Brain Too,Sorry For That
+ This Code Is Really Unstable Now Even Tough Can Be Used..And If You Are Hosting This Bot Now You Need A Brain...,sorry for that why i said so is because you might need to send all buttons by three turns

 ### Future Updates 📄